TheRedBrain/bettercombat-extension/README.md

 ## Server Config

-###  Better Combat x RPG Inventory Compatibility Experiment
+###  Better Combat x RPG Inventory Compatibility

-Setting the "enable_experimental_swap_hand_attributes_algorithm" setting in the server config to true, enables this experimental compatibility.
+Better Combat Extension fixes an incompatibility between Better Combats offhand attacking and RPG Inventory's hand slot overhaul.

-This solves an item duplication glitch when using "Better Combat" and "RPG Inventory" together.
+This fix is only active when RPG Inventory is installed and the hand slot overhaul is enabled.

-> This fix is very experimental!
+This setting can disables the fix completely.

->
+WARNING:
-> Please report any issues you encounter when using this setting.
+Setting this option to false will disable the RPG Inventory hand slot overhaul.
+This is done to prevent item duplication glitches.

 ### Movement Locking Attacks